 If you ask an older journalist about the past, you will hear at least some crazy stories.
 By crazy, I mean batshit insane.
 Things happened back then; you could not imagine in your wildest dreams.
 You inevitably ask yourself how they managed to create a newspaper every day.

 It was a different time, and a different mindset ruled in newsrooms.
 I’d even state that it was an ego-driven approach to journalism.
-Me, the journalist, has an idea for a story, and I will write it – no matter what.
+I, the journalist, have an idea for a story, and I will write it – no matter what.
 The journalists had total control over the process, and feedback or criticism was lagging.
-Maybe some letters were sent, perhaps some phone calls were received.
+Maybe some letters were sent, and perhaps some phone calls were received.

-Yeah, those were the good, old days, the ageing journalist will tell you.
+Yeah, those were the good, old days, the aging journalist will tell you.